somebox/radio-ripper/README.md

 * Automatically create/update cron jobs
 * Support scheduling on OSX via launchd
 * Create RSS feeds and subscription page
-* Fix issue with dates: currently they show 1 week in the future.
-My guess is there's a date parse/set bug.
 * Support other stations (considering WNYU or WBAI for some other favorites), and maybe a generic way to add favorites by time/url.
 * Tests.
 This was written in a fury of hacking, with disregard for proper TDD.
 Tisk.